-Your yearly council tax charge is normally payable in ten monthly instalments due on the fifteenth of the month, although in some circumstances it is possible to spread over 12 months.
-There are a number of different ways to pay your Council Tax with direct debit being the most efficient.
+Your yearly Council Tax charge is normally payable in ten monthly instalments, although in some circumstances it is possible to spread over 12 months.
+There are a number of different ways to pay your Council Tax.

 You will need your account number which can be found in the top right hand corner of your bill.Make a council tax payment online

 Pay by telephone